 Our project explores the important role baseball has played in shaping US-Japan relations over the past 150 years.
 In the Fall of 2023, we hosted a symposium at William & Mary with former players, coaches, scholars, and experts.
-In the Summer of 2024, we will hold a youth baseball exchange between US and Japanese little league teams in Japan.
+In the Summer of 2024, we held a youth baseball exchange between US and Japanese little league teams in Japan.

 Professor of Government and Government Department Chair at William & Mary